Bloc/jottly-checkpoints/06-Blockquote-Testimonials.md

 + </div>
 ```

-Next, we'll create a header using an `h2` tag and a `p` tag to display the explanation:
+Next, we'll create a header using an h2 tag and a paragraph tag to display the explanation:

 ```html(index.html)
 <!-- Testimonials